markchang/iosched/README.md

 How to Update the App code for your Convention
 ===============================================

+0. Copy this spreadsheet as a template http://bit.ly/iosched_template -- this was derived from my effort to get this working with the IEEE MASS 2010 conference where I happened to be at while working on this.

+-- or --
-1. Create a google spreadsheet with 3 sub-sheets, titled: sessions, speakers, sandbox.
+0. Create a google spreadsheet with 3 sub-sheets, titled: sessions, speakers, sandbox.

+-- then --

-2. Publish the worksheet as an atom stream: click Share->Publish as a web page->Sheets to publish "all sheets", next grab the atom URL.
+1. Publish the worksheet as an atom stream: click Share->Publish as a web page->Sheets to publish "all sheets" grab the atom URL.
+2. edit src/org/acmelab/android/apps/iosched/service/SyncService.java
-3. edit src/com/google/android/app/iosched/service/SyncService.java and change WORKSHEETS_URL to be the atom URL from step 2 up above.
+	change WORKSHEETS_URL to be the atom URL from step 1 up above, but in this format: http://spreadsheets.google.com/ + feeds/worksheets + your_spreadsheet_key + public/basic
-4. add the following columns to "sessions" worksheet: sessiondate, sessiontime, room, product, track, sessiontype, sessiontitle, tags, sessionspeakers, speakers, sessionabstract, sessionrequirements, sessionlink, sessionhashtag, fulllink, youtubelink, pdflink, moderatorlink, waveid, wavelink
+3. add the following columns to "sessions" worksheet: sessiondate, sessiontime, room, product, track, sessiontype, sessiontitle, tags, sessionspeakers, speakers, sessionabstract, sessionrequirements, sessionlink, sessionhashtag, fulllink, youtubelink, pdflink, moderatorlink, waveid, wavelink
 	(sessionlink MUST be filled in and unique!)
 4. add the following columns to the "speakers" worksheet: speakertitle, speakercompany, speakerabstract, speakerldap
-4. add the following columns to the "sandbox" worksheet: companyname, companylocation, companydesc, companyurl, productdesc, companylogo, companypod, companytags
+5. add the following columns to the "sandbox" worksheet: companyname, companylocation, companydesc, companyurl, productdesc, companylogo, companypod, companytags
-5. replace images in res/drawables, etc with your conventions logos.
+6. replace images in res/drawables, etc with your conventions logos.
-6. edit xml files in res/xml/ (blocks, tracks, rooms, sessions, etc) to reflect your conference.
+7. edit xml files in res/xml/ (blocks, tracks, rooms, sessions, etc) to reflect your conference.

 How to Compile and test app with Ant